(All fields required)

 Fellowship: Center for Adherence and Self-Management, Behavioral Medicine and Clinical Psychology, Cincinnati Children's Hospital Medical Center, Cincinnati, OH.

-Susmita Kashikar-Zuck, PhD Pediatric Psychologist, Research, Behavioral Medicine & Clinical Psychology 513-636-4336 firstname.lastname@example.org
+Susmita Kashikar-Zuck, PhD Pediatric Psychologist, Research, Behavioral Medicine and Clinical Psychology 513-636-4336 firstname.lastname@example.org

 Pediatric pain management; cognitive behavioral therapy for treatment of chronic pain in children; parent training; biofeedback.